Standard Terms For The Supply Of Goods And/Or Services

 25. Dispute Resolution

-25.3 If the dispute is not resolved by the senior executives, the dispute will be resolved by way of arbitration at the instance of either Party.
+25.3 If the dispute is not resolved by the senior executives, it will be resolved by arbitration at the instance of either Party.

 25.8 Nothing contained in these Standard Terms will preclude either party from obtaining urgent or interim relief on an urgent basis from a court of competent jurisdiction.